admiralorbiter/Polaris/docs/reference/salesforce/adding-entity-types-guide.md

 # Adding New Entity Types to the Importer

-This guide documents the process and learnings from adding Organization (Account) imports to the Polaris importer.
-Use this as a reference when adding new entity types (Events, Signups, etc.) to the system.
+This guide documents the process and learnings from adding Organization (Account) and Event (Session) imports to the Polaris importer.
+Use this as a reference when adding new entity types (Signups, etc.) to the system.

 ## Overview

 The importer follows an **E-L-T-L** (Extract → Load → Transform → Load) pattern that is consistent across all entity types.
 This guide walks through the complete implementation process using Organizations as a concrete example.
+Events (Sessions) have also been implemented and follow the same pattern.

 ## Table of Contents